ultimate271/notes/gibson/neuromancer07.md

 # SEVEN

+## Case and Molly travel from the Istanbul airport to the Hilton

+### Case and Molly ride in a self-driving Mercades from the airport to the hotel
 IT WAS RAINING in Beyoglu, and the rented Mercedes slid past the grilled and unlit windows of cautious Greek and Armenian jewelers.
 The street was almost empty, only a few dark-coated figures on the sidewalks turning to stare after